Weava/Unit-Testing-Codelab/README.md

 Not so bad!
 We put `operations = [[SimpleOperations alloc] init];` In our setUp function, as that will be called before any of our test methods are called (This is our **Arrange** portion).
 For example, our `testAddition` method would have `setUp` be called before any of it's statements are executed.
 Then our `testAddition` statements execute the **Act** and **Assert** steps of our test.

+### And Now, We Run It

+// Insert example of running unit tests in XCode.

 ### Going from here

 Now that you have an idea of how both unit tests, and XCTest works, let's try creating unit test methods for the rest of our `SimpleOperations` class's methods.
 Then we can create an entirely new test case file for our `ComplexOperations`.